 Conservative congregations and institutions in past decades adopted a stance of rejection toward those openly engaging in same sex relationships which mirrored the attitudes and accepted practices of Western societies at the time.
 That stance was disproportionate to and inconsistent with our stance regarding people who violated other provisions of similar importance in Jewish Law.
-Those of us who insist that the prohibition against same-sex sexual relations must be maintained have a special responsibility to distance ourselves from the rejectionist stance of the past and its harmful effects.30 Doing so requires a concerted effort on the part of the institutions and rabbis of our movement to educate our members regarding the status of various same-sex acts in Halakhah, how these prohibitions should be seen in proportion with other central prohibitions such as חילול שבת, and how we should all avoid being judgmental of people who violate laws regarding same-sex relationships by imagining ourselves in their shoes.31
+Those of us who insist that the prohibition against same-sex sexual relations must be maintained have a special responsibility to distance ourselves from the rejectionist stance of the past and its harmful effects.
+Doing so requires a concerted effort on the part of the institutions and rabbis of our movement to educate our members regarding the status of various same-sex acts in Halakhah, how these prohibitions should be seen in proportion with other central prohibitions such as חילול שבת הא how we should all avoid being judgmental of people who violate laws regarding same-sex relationships by imagining ourselves in their shoes.
+The stance of the past and institutions and rabbis of our movement to educate our members regarding the status of various same-sex acts in Halakhah, how these prohibitions should be seen in proportion with other central prohibitions such as חילול שבת same-sex relationships by imagining ourselves in their shoes.